Wrapped in a Flag

 When I booked the apartment I was unaware that it was on the same street as the old Magyar Radio building, and that in 1956 a group of students, part of a wider demonstration, entered to request their demands be read out on air.
 The students were detained inside the radio building and a large crowd of demonstrators gathered outside demanding their release.
 Shots were fired from inside the building by the State Security Police and a student in the crowd was killed and (as some reports have it) his body was gathered up, wrapped in a flag and lifted up by demonstrators.
 News of the shooting ignited citywide violence and so began the historic anti-soviet uprising of '56.

-In 2017 it feels as if whole countries are now wrapped in flags: populist politics and xenophobia are dressed as patriotism.
+As I write this it feels as if whole countries are now wrapped in flags: populist politics and xenophobia are dressed as patriotism.
 Hungary's Victor Orbán, lauded by Trump and Putin, has forced the country's media under state control and brought in hard, right-wing policies to 'defend' the nation from 'liberals and immigrants'.

 But a leader or a government isn't the people.
 As songwriter Joe Henry says about America under Trump "its where we are, not who we are".